vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_OnlineDDL/_index.md

 ### SEE ALSO

 * [vtctldclient](../)	 - Executes a cluster management command on the remote vtctld server.
+* [vtctldclient OnlineDDL cancel](./vtctldclient_onlineddl_cancel/)	 - Cancel one or all pending migrations, terminating any actively running ones.
 * [vtctldclient OnlineDDL cleanup](./vtctldclient_onlineddl_cleanup/)	 - Mark a given schema migration ready for artifact cleanup.
+* [vtctldclient OnlineDDL complete](./vtctldclient_onlineddl_complete/)	 - Complete one or all migrations executed with `--postpone-completion`.
+* [vtctldclient OnlineDDL launch](./vtctldclient_onlineddl_launch/)	 - Launch one or all migrations executed with `--postpone-launch`.
 * [vtctldclient OnlineDDL retry](./vtctldclient_onlineddl_retry/)	 - Mark a given schema migration for retry.
 * [vtctldclient OnlineDDL show](./vtctldclient_onlineddl_show/)	 - Display information about online DDL operations.